stefaniecg/stefaniecg.github.io/bib_dis/main.md

 - **Expected Outcome**:
 Take the _lost_ we reach on the streets to (at least) the stage of _connected lost_.
 In the long run, we would encourage them to repent, be baptized, and to receive the Holy Spirit, to become _believers_ [(Acts 2:38)](https://my.bible.com/bible/59/ACT.2.38).
-But that can only be done by God, so prayer and leading of the Spirit is central to our method.
+But the _new birth_ can only be done by God, so prayer and leading of the Spirit is central to our method.
+There is nothing we can do without the power and the guidance of the Holy Spirit.

 - **Target audience**:
 The Lost [(Luke 19:10)](https://my.bible.com/bible/59/LUK.19.10), both woman and man.